Renormalization-group Perspective on Gravitational Critical Collapse: Introduction

-The theoretical impact of answering these questions is profound, which may benefit from the analysis on analytically solvable systems in addition to numerical simulations.
-In this work, we propose that extremal black holes are the critical points of certain classes of GCC, and discuss possible setups to realize the critical process.
-Although no such numerical implementation has been performed so far, there are strong arguments supporting this claim.
+While the theoretical impact of answering these questions is profound, it requires a community effort to eventually obtain answers, which may benefit from the analysis on analytically solvable systems in addition to numerical simulations.
+In this sense, studying new critical phenomenon should also help make progress in this direction.
+In this work, we propose that extremal black holes are the critical points of a new class of GCC, and discuss possible setups to realize the critical process.
+Although no such numerical implementation has been performed so far, there are analytical arguments supporting this claim.
 In addition, this viewpoint, i.e., extremal black holes as critical points of GCCs, provides an analytically solvable system to understand various properties of GCC, and its connection to critical behaviour in non-gravitational systems.
-In particular, we show that the extremal black hole collapse experiments can be reformulated via RG, and such viewpoint likely also extends to generic GCC experiments.
+In particular, we show that the extremal black hole collapse experiments can be reformulated via RG.
+It will be interesting to check whether such viewpoint also extends to generic GCC experiments.
 In fact, it is known that the correlation function in quantum systems with RG limit cycles (fixed points) displays DSS (CSS) behaviour, which shows interesting analogy with the Green's function in GCCs.
 In addition, quantum systems with RG limit cycles near the critical point naturally requires that the order parameter (and the correlation length) scale as

 where $f(.)$ is a periodic function with certain period $\Delta$ and the scale of the system remains fixed as we tune the control parameter $p$.
 This DSS behaviour of order parameters is also generically seen in GCC experiments near DSS critical points.
 In the gravity side, by comparing the Choptuik-type collapse experiments and the proposed experiments with extremal black holes as the critical points, we conjecture that in certain collapse experiments, there are extremal-black-hole-like singularities with the continuous conformal symmetry explicitly broken, but nevertheless satisfies discrete conformal symmetry, i.e., the spacetime is DSS.